Kill zone

-In military tactics, the kill zone, also known as killing zone, is an area entirely covered by direct and effective fire, an element of ambush within which an approaching enemy force is trapped and destroyed.
-The objective of the ambush force is to quickly kill or capture all enemy soldiers inside the kill zone.
-The trapped soldiers may respond by counterattacking.
+In military tactics, the kill zone, also known as killing zone, is an area entirely exposed to effective direct fire or accurately zeroed indirect fire, typically as an element of ambush within which an approaching enemy force is encircled/flanked, engaged and destroyed.
+The objective of the ambushing force is to seize the element of surprise to quickly kill or capture all hostile combatants inside the kill zone, and the ambushed soldiers (who may or may not be trapped) may respond by counterattacking and/or breaking out of the kill zone.

-The term is used in the analogous non-lethal sense in paintball and airsoft tactics.
+The term is also used in non-lethal sense in military exercises and simulations, as well as in recreational wargaming and MilSim shooting sports such as paintball, airsoft and laser tag, as a region within the training area, playing field or arena where intense shootouts and elimination of participants are most likely to happen.

 Practice

 Ambush

 The kill zone is an element of point ambush in which a military unit targets a single area with offensive fire such as mines, demolitions and section-level weapons.
 The kill zone may be bordered by obstacles, traps or indirect fire (artillery or mortars) to keep the enemy from escaping.
 In an area ambush, related multiple kill zones will be covered by multiple kill teams.

 The weapons of the kill team are not fired until the majority of the enemy unit is within the kill zone, ideally all of the targeted unit.
 Direct and effective fire is initiated by the kill team leader who orders simultaneous targeted firing by all members of the kill team.
 The attack is often initiated by remote-controlled charges such as Claymore mines or other explosives.
 The ambushed unit may be prevented from advancing or retreating by explosions at the front and rear of their column.
 Individual kill team members are to choose targets within the kill zone using machine gun and small arms fire but may be augmented by indirect fire.
 Ideally, the action is completed so quickly that the enemy force has no time to report the engagement.
 A successful ambush may result in a patrol in the kill zone being destroyed in seconds.

 The ambush of a kill zone carries high risk in that forces not in the zone may maneuver around the flanks of the attackers, limiting their escape.
 For this reason a properly executed ambush employs covering teams and relief teams in addition to the kill team(s).
 Nearby forces may also come to the assistance of those caught in the attack.
 Therefore, a well-executed attack may be over in under a minute and should rarely extend beyond a few minutes.